trisulnsm/nflossmon/README.md

 It supports NetFlow v5, v9 and IPFIX (v10)  and calculates packet loss statistics based on sequence number gaps per observation domain.

+>> For IPFIX, the tool uses the IPID field as the sequence number.
+Should suffice for most use cases.

 It can also read a PCAP file directly.